danieldop/bootstrap/README.md

     * Once Xcode is installed, follow the instructions on the terminal to continue.
 * `.dots` runs `brew.sh`, which takes awhile to complete as some formulae need to be installed from source.
 * **When `.dots` completes, be sure to restart your computer for all updates to take effect.**

-I encourage you to read through Section 1 so you have a better idea of what each installation script does.
-The following discussions describe in greater detail what is executed when running the [.dots](https://github.com/danieldop/bootstrap/blob/master/.dots) script.